20 Free Things You Can Do Online—That Weren’t Free Before

 Free e-books and audio books

 Before you buy a pricey tablet e-book, visit Project Gutenberg, a massive repository of more than 50,000 free e-books, including many required reading classics such as Huckleberry Finn, Frankenstein, and A Tale of Two Cities.
-Many titles can be read directly online or downloaded to an e-reader—but if you prefer to listen to your literature, visit LibriVox, where you can download thousands of free audio books read by well-spoken volunteers.
-(You can even learn how to volunteer yourself .)
-Finally, visit openlibrary.org to join a free online book-lending service carrying more than a million titles.
+Many titles can be read directly online or downloaded to an e-reader—but if you prefer to listen to your literature, visit LibriVox, where you can download thousands of free audiobooks read by well-spoken volunteers.
+(You can even learn how to volunteer yourself!)
+Finally, for even more literary free things online, visit openlibrary.org to join a free online book-lending service carrying more than a million titles.
 Check out these other great sites where you can read free books online.

 Millions of free coupons

 Before you shop—online or in stores—look for the bounty of free coupons available free online.
 RetailMeNot allows you to search through more than 50,000 stores for free coupons and highlights current deals for big-name retailers on the homepage.
-Meanwhile, GoodRX provides huge discounts for expensive pharmacy prescriptions.
-Learn 50 more secrets to saving money at your favorite stores.
+Meanwhile, GoodRx provides huge discounts for expensive pharmacy prescriptions.
+Here are some more insider secrets to help you save money at your favorite stores.

 Free college education

 What do you feel like learning today?
 Class Central pairs your interests with free online college courses from institutions such as Harvard, Stanford, and MIT.
 Khan Academy provides thousands of free video lectures on all subjects.
 Learn any language under the sun with Duolingo, a free app that turns language-learning into a fun game.
 Boost your resume on EdX by taking courses from top universities, then buying cheap verified certificates to prove you’ve learned from the best.
-And if your brain is still not satisfied, scroll through this list of other free learning sites out there.
+And if your brain is still not satisfied with all these free things online, scroll through this list of other free learning sites out there.

 Free documentaries for life

 Uninspired by Netflix?
-Worry not: There are literally thousands of free documentary films just waiting to be streamed on websites like Documentary Heaven and Documentary Storm, arranged by categories ranging from mystery to nature, and even mockumentaries.
-If you don’t know where to start, browse the Top 100 for inspiration.
+Worry not: There are literally thousands of free documentary films just waiting to be streamed on websites like Documentary Heaven and Documentary Storm, arranged by categories ranging from mystery to nature and even mockumentaries.
+If you don't know where to start, browse Documentary Storm's Top 100 for inspiration.

 Free tax filing